micmejia/bible-dump/NKJV/Luke/Luke 17.md

 ###### 1
-Then He said to the disciples, "It is impossible that no [^a]offenses should come, but woe _to him_ through whom they do come!
+Then He said to the disciples, "It is impossible that no offenses should come, but woe _to him_ through whom they do come!

 ###### 2
-It would be better for him if a millstone were hung around his neck, and he were thrown into the sea, than that he should [^b]offend one of these little ones.
+It would be better for him if a millstone were hung around his neck, and he were thrown into the sea, than that he should offend one of these little ones.

 ###### 3
 Take heed to yourselves.
-If your brother sins [^c]against you, rebuke him; and if he repents, forgive him.
+If your brother sins against you, rebuke him; and if he repents, forgive him.

 ###### 4
-And if he sins against you seven times in a day, and seven times in a day returns [^d]to you, saying, 'I repent,' you shall forgive him." ## Faith and Duty
+And if he sins against you seven times in a day, and seven times in a day returns to you, saying, 'I repent,' you shall forgive him." ## Faith and Duty

 ###### 5
 And the apostles said to the Lord, "Increase our faith."